-Recovering deleted files is an important job of a data forensic specialist, as an essential part of many digital forensics investigations is retrieving deleted files that could be used as evidence.
+Recovering deleted files is an important job of a data forensic specialist, as an essential part of many computer forensics investigations is retrieving deleted files that could be used as evidence.
 Here, the data forensics experts at Atlantic Data Forensics provide an overview of the process of recovering deleted files for both files deleted accidentally, and more serious cases where data is purposefully deleted to hide evidence.

 Deleted Files can be Retrieved from the Recycle Bin

 As 93% of information is stored on a digital domain, it is common for files to be deleted accidentally, or for seemingly unimportant documents to be deleted only to become needed later on when the document no longer exists as an original file.
 Deleted computer files can cause inconvenience and stress for computer users, but luckily, it is possible to retrieve many deleted files from the recycle bin on a computer’s desktop.
 By searching through the contents of your recycle bin, a temporary storage place for deleted files until they are more permanently erased from a desktop, you may be able to retrieve accidentally lost files.